Singing Hills Golf Club – A History

 On January 26, 1956 the “East” course (now Oak Glen) was opened, followed in October 1961 by the “West” course, a par 3 layout (now Pine Glen) along with the first 20 rooms of the lodge.
 Willow Glen opened six years later in 1967.

 In the winter of 1979-80 the golf courses, which are seated in a river valley, were washed away by 200-foot wide flood waters.
 An astonishing 40 acres of land was completely lost.
 40 of the 54 holes were affected, and the old golf shop building was washed away into the river.
-All three courses (and a new Resort Golf Shop) were completely remodeled and rebuilt with the help of architect Ted Robinson.
+All three courses (and a new Golf Shop) were completely remodeled and rebuilt with the help of architect Ted Robinson.

-There are very few resort settings which offer such unspoiled natural beauty and diverse wildlife – including ducks, woodpeckers, red tail hawks and great blue herons.
+There are very few golf settings which offer such unspoiled natural beauty and diverse wildlife – including ducks, woodpeckers, red tail hawks and great blue herons.
 This incredible inland valley offers unequaled peace and quiet.
 Even though we’re just outside of San Diego it feels as if you are away in the tranquil countryside.

 Seldom has there been a facility with a more loving history than is found here, all because of the families that made it possible.
 Jerry Hollingsworth and Steve Horrell carried on the dream and vision of their fathers along with the club’s generations of fun loving Members and thousands of dedicated employees.